c-sanders/PythonTestModule/README.md

 This file implements a single C++ class which is named CraigClass.
 In turn, this class implements three methods - one of which is a constructor.
-After the class has finished being defined, the file then uses the BOOST_PYTHON_MODULE macro from the Boost Python C++ library to create some Python bindings for this class and its three methods.
+After the class has finished being defined, the file then uses the BOOST_PYTHON_MODULE macro from the Boost Python C++ library in order to create some Python bindings for this class and its three methods.

 ```c++
 #include <iostream>